Walter Godefroot

+Biography

-As amateur cyclist, he won the bronze medal in the individual road race of the 1964 Summer Olympics after his young compatriot Eddy Merckx was caught in the final.
-Both men turned professional in 1965 and Walter Godefroot was presented as Merckx's bane in his early days, winning several races ahead of him: the Belgian championship in 1965, Liège–Bastogne–Liège (1967) and Paris–Roubaix (1969).
+As an amateur cyclist, Godefroot won the bronze medal in the individual road race of the 1964 Summer Olympics after his young compatriot Eddy Merckx was caught in the final.
+Both men turned professional in 1965, and Godefroot was presented as Merckx's bane in his early days, winning several races ahead of him: the Belgian championship in 1965, Liège–Bastogne–Liège (1967) and Paris–Roubaix (1969).

-But Godefroot eventually didn't have Merckx's abilities in stage races and concentrated on the separate stages in the grand tours.
-He won ten stages in the Tour de France, including the stage on the Champs-Élysées in 1975 where the Tour finished for the first time, and the green jersey in the 1970 Tour de France, one stage in the 1970 Tour of Italy and two stages in the 1971 Tour of Spain.
+However, Godefroot eventually lacked Merckx's abilities in stage races and focused on the individual stages in the grand tours.
+He won ten stages in the Tour de France, including the stage on the Champs-Élysées in 1975, where the Tour finished for the first time, and the green jersey in the 1970 Tour de France, one stage in the 1970 Giro d'Italia and two stages in the 1971 Vuelta a España.

 Being a specialist in one-day classic cycle races, he won another Belgian champion title in 1972, two Tours of Flanders at ten-year intervals in 1968 and 1978, two Bordeaux–Paris in 1969 and 1976 and had numerous runner-ups in other classics.

 Remarkably, Godefroot informed the Tour de Flandres organization about the existence of the Koppenberg.
-From 1976, the hill was included in the course of the race.
+Since 1976, the hill has been part of the race course.

 At the end of his career, following the classics campaign in April 1977, he tested positive for a doping product along with several other top riders.

-In 1981, Godefroot and his wife started a cycling shop in Deurle which still exists today.
+In 1981, Godefroot and his wife established a cycling shop in Deurle, which remains operational as of September 2025.

-He managed the Capri-Sonne-Koga Miyata, T-Mobile and Astana teams.
-He was notably the sports director of Bjarne Riis, Jan Ullrich and Erik Zabel during the victorious Tour de France editions in 1996 and 1997, although Riis and Zabel later admitted they used EPO in the 1996 Tour de France.
+He managed the Capri-Sonne-Koga Miyata, T-Mobile, and Astana teams.
+He was notably the sports director of Bjarne Riis, Jan Ullrich and Erik Zabel during the victorious Tour de France editions in 1996 and 1997.
+However, Riis and Zabel later admitted they used EPO in the 1996 Tour de France.